Coronavirus digest: Germany says high COVID incidence rate in children | DW | 15.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germany is seeing very high COVID incidence rates in children and adolescents in some parts of the country, the Robert Koch Institute for infectious diseases has said.
+Germany is seeing very high COVID incidence rates among children and adolescents in some parts of the country, the Robert Koch Institute for infectious diseases reported.

-The 7-day incidence rate among 10 to 19-year-olds is more than 500 per 100,000 people in eight areas, RKI tweeted Thursday evening.
-The agency gave no information on the possible reasons for the high numbers or the areas concerned.
+The sven-day-incidence rate among 10- to 19-year-olds is more than 500 per 100,000 people in eight areas, RKI tweeted Thursday evening.
+The agency gave no information on the possible reasons for the high numbers, or the areas concerned.

 A map tweeted along with the statement showed the affected areas were in eastern and southern parts of Germany.

-For the rest of the country, the incidence rate for those under 20 decreased slightly.
+For the rest of the country, the incidence rate for those under 20 has decreased slightly.

-The RKI also spoke of 636 breakout events at schools around Germany over the past four weeks.
+The RKI also spoke of 636 outbreaks at schools around Germany over the past four weeks.

-Germany has allowed COVID-19 vaccines to be administered to those aged 12-years-old and over.
-However, the vaccination rate for 12 to 17-year-olds is still significantly less than in the adult population.
+Germany has allowed COVID-19 vaccines to be administered to those aged 12 years old and over.
+However, the vaccination rate for 12- to 17-year-olds is still significantly less than among the adult population.

-Although children are unlikely to get seriously ill from COVID-19 than adults, there are still many unanswered questions about the long-term consequences of receiving the vaccines.
+Children are unlikely to get seriously ill from COVID-19 than adults, and many parents feel there are unanswered questions about the long-term consequences of getting vaccination.

-The UK is also seeing a significant number of COVID cases among young people.
+The United Kingdom is also seeing a significant number of COVID cases among young people.
 Sky News reported Thursday that cases in those aged 10 to 19 stood at 1,120 per 100,000 people in the seven days to 10 October.
-The rate for 5 to 9-year-olds is 574.
+The incidence rate for 5- to 9-year-olds is 574.

 Here are the latest major coronavirus developments from around the world:

 In Italy, a COVID health pass — known as the green pass — came into effect Friday.
-Every employee must now have a pass, which proves that you've either been vaccinated, have recovered or tested negative for COVID-19.
+Every person who is employed must now have the pass, which proves that they've either been vaccinated, have recovered or recently tested negative for COVID-19.

-The new measures, which affect some 23 million employees in the private or public sector, are controversial and have been met with violent protests.
-Twelve people — including two leaders of a far-right party — were arrested when one rally turned riotous last weekend.
+The new measures, which affect some 23 million employees in the private and public sectors, have been met with violent protests.
+Twelve people — including two leaders of a far-right party — were arrested when clashes broke out at one rally last weekend.

-The rules are designed to avoid people catching the virus at work and needing to quarantine collectively.
+The rules are designed to prevent people from catching the virus at work and thus needing to quarantine collectively.

 Companies that do not make sure their employees have a green pass face fines of up to €1,000 ($1,156).

-Unvaccinated people in France will have to pay for COVID-19 tests from Friday, unless there is a medical reason not to have the shots.
-The government said the tests are being misused as a substitute for vaccination, at a cost to the public purse.
+Unvaccinated people in France will have to pay for COVID-19 tests from Friday, unless they have a medical reason to not get vaccinated.
+The government said the tests are being misused as a substitute for vaccination, at cost to the public purse.

 A rapid test will now cost between €22 and €30; a PCR test €44.
 In Germany, a similar regulation with an end to free tests for all has been in effect since Monday.